jquast/blessed/docs/keyboard.rst

 Key Codes
 ~~~~~~~~~

-For compatibility with Legacy curses applications, :attr:`~.Keystroke.code` may
+For compatibility with legacy curses applications, :attr:`~.Keystroke.code` may
 be be compared with attributes of :class:`~.Terminal`, which are duplicated from
 those found in :linuxman:`curses(3)`, or those `constants
 <https://docs.python.org/3/library/curses.html#constants>`_ in :mod:`curses`